 Q: Who is eligible to have the murti of Jothi Siddhar ?

-A: Students of the Shakty Enlightenment Program, who are willing to use this to perform seva (service).
-The student has to provide a description about how he/she intends to use this statue and the request will be reviewed by a designated committee.
+A: Students of the Shakty Enlightenment Program or who ever are willing to use this to perform seva (service).
+The student has to describe how he/she intends to use this statue, and space for the statue for people seeking healing and solutions and the request will be reviewed by a designated committee.

 Q: Is there any training provided for managing the murti?

 A: Yes, a one-day training session is provided for managing the murti center effectively.